KB5201314/ml-analyzer/README.md

 # ml-analyzer

-The goal of this project is to implement an ML model analysis framework.
-Extract the model in the apk and attack the experiment.
+The goal of this project is to implement a ML model analysis framework.
+To extract the model in the APK and perform some simple attack experiments.

 # How to start